andbanman/mist/USERGUIDE.rst

 In this contrived example, pairs involving *V0* have a much smaller effective sample size because its missing value pattern is opposite to that of the other variables.
 A similar situation can arise in real data, say when one variable systematically missed one half the sample population while another variable systematically missed the other half.

 Under the hood, Mist computes joint entropy estimations that are sensitive to small sample size.
 If the effective sample size is very small, the estimate can have large fluctuations from the true entropy value.
 Since joint entropy estimations are used to calculate higher-order measures, such as Symmetric Delta, these fluctuation could lead to spurious results.
-That is why you should always check the effective sample size of any tuples with interesting signals.
+That is why you should always check the effective sample size of any tuples with interesting signals, such as potential outliers or candidates for a functional dependence.

 Select an appropriate Information Theory Measure